LCA-CI-builds-repair/gallery-dl/docs/configuration.rst

 Configuration
 #############

-| Configuration files for *gallery-dl* use a JSON-based file format.
+| Configuration files for *gallery-dl* use a JSON-filename format strings to use.
+These expressions are evaluated in the order as specified in Python 3.6+ and in an undetermined order in Python 3.4 and 3.5.

+The available replacement keys depend on the extractor used.
+A list file format.
 | For a (more or less) complete example with options set to their default values,
   see `gallery-dl.conf <gallery-dl.conf>`__.
 | For a configuration file example with more involved settings and options,